Ameba-AIoT/ameba-iot-docs/ameba/src/mpu_cache/cache.rst

 2. DCache_Clean (if the Rx buffer is in a clean state, this step can be skipped)

    ..
 Caution::
+      - For Cortex-A32, if the Rx buffer is in a dirty state in the cache, executing DCache_Invalidate on Cortex-A32 will perform both a clean and invalidate operation.
+The clean operation may lead to unexpected write behavior to memory.
-      If the Rx buffer is in a dirty state in the cache, the CPU may write the Rx buffer back to memory from the cache when CPU's D-Cache becomes full, which could overwrite content that DMA Rx has already written.
+      - If the Rx buffer is in a dirty state in the cache, the CPU may write the Rx buffer back to memory from the cache when CPU's D-Cache becomes full, which could overwrite content that DMA Rx has already written.

 3. DMA Rx Config